Azure/Enterprise-Scale/docs/Deploy/deploy-new-policy-assignment.md

 __Definitions:__ All the definitions (`policy`, `role` and `policySet`) have been deployed if you have used the green field approach.
 Policy definitions have been deployed on the 'YourCompanyName' Management Group scope and with this in the 'YourCompanyName'.parameters.json file.
 >Note: In the Azure portal `policySetDefinitions` is also known as an initiative.
 It represents a set of Azure Policy definition.

-__Assignments :__ The assignments (`role`, `policy`) can be deployed at any Management Group scope as long as the definition exisits on the same scope or above.
+__Assignments :__ The assignments (`role`, `policy`) can be deployed at any Management Group scope as long as the definition exists on the same scope or above.
 To simplify the management, it is highly recommended to reduce the number of scopes where you assign Azure Policy and RBAC roles.
 In the Enterprise-Scale reference implementation we recommend to do assignment at the following three scopes only:

-* 'YourCompanyName' __Management Group__ scope for all companywide policies
+* 'YourCompanyName' __Management Group__ scope for all company wide policies
-* Platform Subscription scope for Azure Policy deploying Platform resourses
+* Platform Subscription scope for Azure Policy deploying Platform resources
 * Landing Zones __Management Group__ scope for all Landing Zone specific Azure Policy

 ## Assign Azure Policy